axcore/metrosigns/README.rst

 Dependencies
 ------------

 Requires Minetest v5.0 (or later).
-There are no other dependencies.
+There are no hard dependencies.

 Optional dependencies
 ---------------------